zpforlove/Rene/README.md

 `python ./streaming.py`

-Note: By default, the model is inputted with a 10-second audio clip collected by the microphone for disease determination each time, so there will be some delay in the disease output relative to the audio input.
+Note: By default, the model is inputted with a 10-second audio clip collected by the microphone for disease determination each time, so there will be some delay in the disease prediction relative to the audio input.

 # Author #